williamboxhall/tcp-sockets/README.md

 1. When server is restarted it does not need to pick up where it left off (offset by last sequence number)

+2. Does not support eventSource disconnection and reconnecting

 ### The Configuration